reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerShell_GetFileCountWithinLibrary.md

 # Counting Files within SharePoint Libraries using PnP PowerShell

 This post shows a PowerShell script using PnP PowerShell module to count the number of files and folders within a SharePoint library.
 It might be useful doing an inventory of file count.
-One useful application was to check whether the number of items ingested from the SharePoint site in a third party application like RecordPoint tally.

 ```PowerShell
 $SiteURL = "Counting Files within a SharePoint Library using PnP PowerShell"